 Living with AFib (atrial fibrillation) can be daunting.
 But, getting diagnosed with it can be even more terrifying.
 It’s essential to identify the problem on time and receive adequate treatment.
 Failing to manage the condition can put your life in danger.
 The question is, what does AFib feel like?

-What are the signs, and how can you know you have it?
+What are the signs, and how can you know you have them?
 If you recently heard of the condition and have no clue what to expect, you’ve come to the right place.
 We compiled plenty of patient stories that will give you a detailed insight into how it is to live with AFib.

 What Is AFib?